Patrick and Stephanie

 No Comments

-| Category: E-mail to Family, First Timer Visitors
+| E-mail to Family, First Timer Visitors

 This long letter from 1991 embodies Patrick’s nature.
 It contains a blend of narratives that summarize his frenetic lifestyle, travel, procrastination regarding family, whirling ideas, exploration into new areas (like Finale, then a new computer program for music), and observations on life and death.
 JPI’m the son of Patrick of Meadows.